-When making spirit varnishes for polishing furniture etc., the gums and resins (colophony, sandarac and shellac etc.) are dissolved in ethyl alcohol (ethanol) – or more acceptably, for safety reasons these days – Industrial Methylated Spirit (IMS or ‘meths’).
-Meths is also known in some parts as denatured alcohol (DNA).
+When making spirit varnishes for polishing furniture etc., the gums and resins (colophony, sandarac and shellac etc.) are dissolved in ethyl alcohol (ethanol) – or more acceptably, for safety reasons these days – Industrial Methylated Spirit (IMS) or simply, ‘meths’.
+Meths is also known in some parts of the globe as denatured alcohol (DNA).

 Aside from the added denaturants that make methylated spirit unpalatable, meths purchased from hardware shops or supermarkets may legally contain up to 43% water as well.
 Water is miscible with alcohol and is a profitable means of cutting meths without greatly affecting its usefulness for most domestic purposes.

-Any spirit that won’t, or is slow to dissolve shellac, almost certainly contains a detrimental percentage of water.
-It is prudent to read the labels on meths containers to ascertain if the contents have been adulterated with water and, if so, to what degree.
-Newly bought spirit labelled as being 95% or greater purity will dissolve good quality, fresh shellac quite adequately.
+Any spirit that won’t – or is slow to – dissolve gum or resin, almost certainly contains a detrimental percentage of water.
+It is therefore prudent to read the labels on meths containers to ascertain if the contents have been adulterated with water and, if so, to what degree.
+Newly purchased spirit labelled as being 95% or greater purity will dissolve good quality, fresh shellac quite adequately.

 The age-old method of testing spirit’s fitness for varnish-making is quite straightforward: